ProDeoProductions/ProDeoWebsite/README.md

 ## How can I contribute?
 If you like to help out with the website, you can ask to become a member of this GitHub group.
 Out of safety for the developers of the website, there is currently no way to directly contribute to the website without being a member.
 If you like to help out with the database, please go to the page of the database [here](https://github.com/ProDeoProductions/ProDeoDatabase) and read how you can help out.

-## Becoming a member
-If you want to become a member, please send an email to ProDeoProductions2u@gmail.com to explain how and why you would like to help.
+If you want to become a team member, please send an email to ProDeoProductions2u@gmail.com to explain why you'd like to be a part of the team and you can help.
 Some knowledge of programming is handy to have, but even just having someone to discuss things with is already welcome.

+## Wiki
+If you have more questions, check out the [ProDeo Website Wiki](https://github.com/ProDeoProductions/ProDeoWebsite/wiki).
+It will go more into depth about the why and the how of this project.
+If your question still isn't answered, feel free to send an email or reach out to me in another way!